-In Fig. 3, we show results of LZC and %DET calculation; namely here are presented averages of values calculated for consecutive 1000 data windows shifted by 100 data.
+In Fig. 3, we show results of LZC and \%DET calculation.
 Both methods, though based on different principles, help to answer question, how similar or dissimilar are considered data sets by the extent of randomness.
-We see that, Lempel and Ziv complexity measure decreases from 0.98 to 0.21, when β of noises increases.
+We see that, Lempel and Ziv complexity measure decreases from 0.98 to 0.07, when $\beta$ of noises increases.
 It means that the extent of regularity in simulated data sets increases.
-The same conclusion is drawn from RQA: the percentage of determinism increases from 25 to 96.5 when the spectral exponent increases.
-For both LZC and RQA measures, differences of compared neighbor groups in figures are statistically significant at p=0.01.
-Thus, according to Fig. 3, the extent of regularity in simulated noise sequences clearly increases from the close to white $(\beta = 0.001)$ to close to Brownian $(\beta = 1.655)$ noise.
-For the Poisson process data sequences, LZC measure reaches 0.97-0.98 and %DET is in the range 25-26, i.e. these values are close to what we obtain for white noises.
+The same conclusion is drawn from RQA: the percentage of determinism increases from 8.5 to 96.1 when the spectral exponent increases.

 Figure 3.
-LZC and %DET values calculated for seven noise data sets with different spectral indexes.
+LZC and %DET values calculated for eight noise data sets with different spectral indexes.

-Thus, the results of LZC and %DET calculations confirm the result of power spectrum exponents calculations, show that considered color noise data sets are different from white noise and Poisson process by the extent of regularity.
+Thus, according to Fig. 3, the extent of regularity in simulated noise sequences clearly increases from white ( $\beta = 0$ ) to Brownian $(\beta = 2)$ noise.
+Thus, the results of LZC and %DET calculations confirm the result of power spectrum exponents calculations, pointing that considered noise data sets are indeed different by the extent of regularity.